ClicShoppingOfficialModulesV3/hooks_currency_geolocalisation/README.md

 This hooks allow you to change the currency in function the IP of the customer (geoplugin)

 the hooks install in general configuration the element about the setting.
-Yust have be registred on this website : https://www.geoplugin.net
+You must brregistred on this website : https://www.geoplugin.net

+The currency tak in consideration isde the code is EUR, CAD and US.

+ this module must be functional until geoplugin works.